-When Discover it® Cash Back (This card is not currently available on CardRatings) says it will match all your cash back accrued during your first year, it means that new cardholders could earn a staggering amount of cash back on purchases made within the rotating 5% cash-back categories in their first year.
+When Discover it® Cash Back says it will match all your cash back accrued during your first year, it means that new cardholders could earn a staggering amount of cash back on purchases made within the rotating 5% cash-back categories in their first year (up to the quarterly maximum of $1,500 each time you activate).
 Think about it: $200 in cash back will automatically become $400.

-Furthermore, Discover in 2018 released its full quarterly category list at the start of the year, making it easy for you to see whether the bonus categories will match your spending habits.
-2018 categories include: January-March 2018: gas stations and wholesale clubs; April-June 2018: grocery stores; July-September 2018: Restaurants; October-December: Amazon.com and wholesale clubs.
+Furthermore, Discover releases its full quarterly category list at the start of the year, making it easy for you to see whether the bonus categories will match your spending habits.
+2019 categories include: January-March grocery stores; April-June 2019: gas stations, Uber and Lyft; July-September 2019: Restaurants and PayPal; October-December: Amazon.com, Target and Walmart.com.

 That matched cash back in bonus categories is in addition to the match Discover is offering for all the purchases you make in the first year in regular, non-bonus categories.
 With a bit of strategy and some regular credit card usage, you could reap some serious cash back, particularly during your first year with the Discover it® Cash Back card.